- -( dyne // software :: culture :: events :: tazebao :: discussion \\ freaknet )- -

 Secret Rabbit improvements

 Erik de Castro Lopo updates us about improvements of his Secret Rabbit Code for audio resampling.
-I guess this new release will refine audio quality of the majority of GNU/Linux audio applications around.

 Online profiling and privacy